slidewiki/nlp-service/sw_qa/solution_2/README.md

     --num_train_epochs 2 \
     --max_seq_length 96 \
     --doc_stride 64 \
-    --output_dir ../models/wwm_uncased_finetuned_squad/
+    --output_dir ../models/wwm_uncased_finetuned_squad/ \

-    The checkpoint saved from training using above configurations will be used for slidewiki qa predictions.
+The checkpoint saved from training using above configurations is being used for slidewiki qa predictions.